-Indoor cycling shoes or spin class shoes typically have soles with grippy treads and walkable, recessed 2-bolt cleats just like mountain bike shoes.
-They’re the kind of shoes you’d typically find for rent at a spin studio, but if you have a Peloton bike at home, you’ll want to look for 3-bolt road shoes.
+Indoor cycling shoes or typically have soles with grippy treads and walkable, recessed 2-bolt cleats just like mountain bike shoes.
+They’re the kind of shoes you’d typically find for rent at an indoor cycling studio, but if you have a Peloton bike at home, you’ll want to look for 3-bolt road shoes.

 Best selling indoor bike shoes